OUR MISSION

 We hope above all that we are able to encourage others to want to participate in their community, to better understand our ocean and beach environment, and to also perhaps find new ways of communicating their ideas and wishes regarding public - and private - policy as it relates to our oceans and beaches.

-Mahalo nui loa and look forward to seeing you all at a clean-up soon!
+Mahalo nui loa and look forward to seeing you at a clean-up soon!

 Al Smith